Review of National Aged Care Quality Regulatory Processes

-The Review is being led by Ms Kate Carnell AO, a veteran public administrator and regulator, in conjunction with Professor Ron Paterson ONZM, an international expert on patients’ rights, complaints, health care quality and the regulation of healthcare professions.
+The Review was led by Ms Kate Carnell AO, a veteran public administrator and regulator, in conjunction with Professor Ron Paterson ONZM, an international expert on patients’ rights, complaints, health care quality and the regulation of healthcare professions.

 Scope of Review

-The Review will examine and report on Commonwealth regulatory practices relating to monitoring the quality and standard of care in residential aged care facilities.
-The Review is not intended to investigate and resolve individual cases – that is the role of the Aged Care Complaints Commissioner.
-However, individuals’ experiences of care may help identify opportunities to improve Commonwealth regulatory processes.
+The Review examined and reported on Commonwealth regulatory practices relating to monitoring the quality and standard of care in residential aged care facilities.
+The Review was not intended to investigate and resolve individual cases – that is the role of the Aged Care Complaints Commissioner.
+However, individuals’ experiences of care helped identify opportunities to improve Commonwealth regulatory processes.